Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

   * NameNode machines. the machines on which you run the Active and Standby NameNodes should have equivalent hardware to each other.

-  * JournalNode machines. the machines on which you run the Active and Standby NameNodes should have equivalent hardware to each other.
+  * JournalNode machines. the machines on which you run the JournalNodes.
+The JournalNode daemon is relatively lightweight, so these daemons may reasonably be collocated on machines with other Hadoop daemons.

+  * ZooKeeper machines.
+Since ZooKeeper itself has light resource requirements, it is acceptable to collocate the ZooKeeper nodes on the same hardware as the HDFS NameNode and Standby Node.
+Many operators choose to deploy the third ZooKeeper process on the same node as the YARN ResourceManager.
+It is advisable to configure the ZooKeeper nodes to store their data on separate disk drives from the HDFS metadata for best performance and isolation.

 NameNode HA using NFS filer
 """""""""""""""""""""""""""
 - QJM is prefered over NFS filer, because the former can ensure that there's only one NameNode and only the NameNode with the newer Epoch number to write to the EditLog at one time.

+Web UI
+^^^^^^
+- port: 9870

 DataNode
 --------